Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

 ###
 git clone https://github.com/kunalg123/vsdflow.git  this was done to clone the vsdflow repo from github, vsdflow contains all the required dirctories for the design flow
-### Commands used to use this vsdflow repo are as:
+### Commands used to implement this vsdflow repo are as:
 - cd vsdflow
 - ./vsdflow spi_slave_design_details.csv
 - ls -ltr outdir_spi_slave/